MicrosoftDocs/windows-itpro-docs/windows/deployment/update/wufb-reports-enable.md

 > Windows Update for Business reports is a Windows service hosted in Azure that uses Windows diagnostic data.
 You should be aware that Windows Update for Business reports doesn't meet [US Government community compliance (GCC)](/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/gcc#us-government-community-compliance) requirements.
 For a list of GCC offerings for Microsoft products and services, see the [Microsoft Trust Center](/compliance/regulatory/offering-home).
 Windows Update for Business reports is available in the Azure Commercial cloud, but not available for GCC High or United States Department of Defense customers.
 ## <a name="bkmk_add"></a> Add Windows Update for Business reports to your Azure subscription

 Before you configure clients to send data, you'll need to add Windows Update for Business reports to your Azure subscription so the data can be received.
 First, you'll select or create a new Log Analytics workspace to use.
-Second, you'll add the Update Compliance solution to the workspace.
+Second, you'll enroll Windows Update for Business reports to the workspace.

 ### <a name="bkmk_workspace"></a> Select or create a new Log Analytics workspace for Windows Update for Business reports